Cate Schmittle » Schmittle Bio

 Schmittle Bio

 Ms. Schmittle holds a masters degree in music education from University of Illinois and a bachelors from Temple University in Philadelphia with degrees in music education and Spanish language and literature.
 She is certified in all three levels of Orff Schulwurk.
 She is dedicated to public school education and arts integration.
 She has been teaching at Decatur since 2015.
 Her favorite way to teach music is through active music making and utilizing student created performances.
-When she is not teaching, she enjoys cooking, singing in many choirs in the city, and being outdoors.
+When she is not teaching, she enjoys cooking, gardening, singing in many choirs in the city, and being outdoors.

 Posts